Windows 10: replace it quickly by an easy and free (no cost) Linux

 - You have to pay a lot of money.

-- You have to get used to Windows 10 or 11.
+- You have to get used to Windows 11.

 So option 1 is the most attractive one for a lean purse.
 Apart from that: it's a nice chance to get to know Linux for a bit!